ankit-kalal/surveyjs-python-flask/README.md

-# SurveyJS + Python/Flask Demo Example
+# SurveyJS + Python Demo Example

-This demo shows how to integrate [SurveyJS](https://surveyjs.io/) components with a Python/Flask backend.
+This demo shows how to integrate [SurveyJS](https://surveyjs.io/) components with a Python backend on the example of the [Flask](https://flask.palletsprojects.com/en/stable/) framework.

 [View Demo Online](https://surveyjs-flask.azurewebsites.net/)